alx741/text-mining/README.md

 ## Credits

-The stop words lexica come from the [stopwords-iso compilation](https://github.com/stopwords-iso), in turn collected from [all this sources](https://github.com/stopwords-iso/stopwords-iso/blob/master/CREDITS.md)
+The stop words lexica comes from the [stopwords-iso compilation](https://github.com/stopwords-iso), in turn collected from [all this sources](https://github.com/stopwords-iso/stopwords-iso/blob/master/CREDITS.md)